dtaco/dtaco/README.md

-👋 Hello, world!
-I'm David Tacoronte, an ESL Professor turned Frontend Web Developer and Edtech Software Engineer based in sunny Florida ☀️
+Hello, world!
+I'm David Tacoronte, a college professor turned into a web developer (with a side of IT and cybersec, too.)☀️

 ## 🌟 About Me
-I'm a passionate language enthusiast with nearly eleven years of experience in the exciting field of ESL/EFL/TESOL education.
-Having dedicated myself to teaching English as a second language, I've honed my skills in crafting engaging curricula and fostering effective learning environments.
-However, my insatiable curiosity and love for technology have led me on an exciting transition into the realm of frontend web development and edtech software engineering.
+I'm a passionate language enthusiast with nearly twelve years of experience in the exciting field of English education.
+Having dedicated myself to teaching, I've honed my skills in crafting engaging curricula and fostering effective learning environments.
+However, my curiosity and love for technology have led me to transition into front-end web development and tech.

 ## 🚀 Transitioning into Tech
-As I embark on this new journey, I'm thrilled to combine my expertise in language instruction with my newfound skills in coding and software development.
-My goal is to create innovative and user-friendly educational tools that empower learners worldwide, breaking down language barriers and fostering a love for learning in the digital age.
+On this new journey, I'm thrilled to combine my expertise in English instruction with my newfound skills in coding, software development, and information technology.
+My goal is simple - to design, create, and maintain.

 ## 💻 Tech Stack & Skills
 Frontend development has become my playground, and I thrive on: